aaronwhitedev/aws-fullstack/README.md

 Change into your `infra` folder to continue:
 `cd infra`

-Run the setup using the below:
+Run the setup using the below ONE TIME:
 `./setup.sh your-domain-name.com`

-Provided everything works, run:
-`./deploy.sh`
+After this you may run `./deploy.sh` to run changes to both API and Web.
+Only deploy the web app by running `./web/web.sh`
+Only deploy the API by running `./api/api.sh`

 ### Terraform